biocorecrg/nextflow-course-2025-spring/docs/index.rst

 .. _home-page:

 *******************
-Reproducible research and data analysis using Containers & Nextflow 2024 - ALBA
+Reproducible research and data analysis using Containers & Nextflow 2025
 *******************